 Indirect distribution is a scenario where a manufacturer involves intermediaries before the products reach the final consumers.

-The middlemen in this regard are the distributors, dealers and large retailers.
+The middlemen in this regard are the distributors, dealers, large retailers, etc.

 And depending on a company’s sales structure, an indirect distribution could be up to about three levels.

-Your potential customers need to know your brand and your products' unique benefit before they eventually make a choice.
-Keep this top-mind!
+Your potential customers need to know your product’s unique benefits before they eventually make it a choice above other brands on the market.

-To begin your cosmetics distribution, you will need to make your business legally suitable in the eyes of your state's guiding laws or the country from where you currently or hope to operate your business.
+To begin your cosmetics distribution, you will need to make your business legally suitable in the eyes of government guiding laws.

-- The business name registration with the Corporate Affairs Commission.
+- Business name registration with the Corporate Affairs Commission.

-- Trademark protection- Trademarks protect using a company's name and product names, brand identity (like logos), and slogans.
+- Brand-name trademark protection– Trademarks protect using a company’s name, product names, brand identity (like logos), for an initial 7years and subsequent renewal of 14years intervals.

 - Begin the application for NAFDAC registration and approval of your cosmetics products.